Agreeable (1793 ship): Career

 3rd capture and 2nd recapture (1798): On 18 September, three days after Agreeable, M'Callan, master, had left Barbados, a schooner privateer of 14 guns and 100 men captured her and took her into Guadeloupe.
 Agreeable had 13 people killed and 30 wounded.

 Agreeable then became a French privateer.
-The French put 210 men onboard her, armed her with eighteen 12-pounder guns, and sent her to cruize off Barbados.
+Victor Hugues put 210 men onboard her, armed her with eighteen 12-pounder guns, and sent her to cruize off Barbados.
 The Royal Navy sent HMS Concorde and Amphitrite to try and find her.
 A Royal Navy sloop-of-war captured Agreeable, "of Guadaloupe (late of Liverpool)", and carried her into Tortola.
 She arrived at Ramsgate on 11 April 1799.

-4th enslaving voyage (1799–1800): Captain Walter Stott acquired a letter of marque on 2 July 1799.
+4th voyage transporting enslaved people (1799–1800): Captain Walter Stott acquired a letter of marque on 2 July 1799.
 He sailed from Liverpool on 22 July.
+In 1799, 156 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.

-Agreeable acquired her captives at Bance Island and arrived at Barbados on 10 January 1800 with 349 captives.
+Agreeable acquired captives at Bance Island and arrived at Barbados on 10 January 1800 with 349 captives.
 She arrived back in Liverpool on 24 March.
 She had left Liverpool with 46 crew members and she suffered nine crew deaths on her voyage.

 Stott then sailed to Barbados and back.
 Captain William Lewtas acquired a letter of marque on 20 December 1800.
 He had returned to Liverpool from Barbados in November after a voyage of only 32 days.

-5th enslaving voyage (1802–1803): Although the change of masters did not appear in LR, on 6 July 1802 Captain George Hewitt sailed from Liverpool.
-Agreeable acquired her captives at Bance Island and arrived on 30 June 1803 at St Kitts with 242 captives.
+5th voyage transporting enslaved people (1802–1803): Although the change of masters did not appear in LR, on 6 July 1802 Captain George Hewitt sailed from Liverpool.
+In 1802, 155 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Agreeable acquired captives at Bance Island and arrived on 30 June 1803 at St Kitts with 242 captives.
 She sailed St Kitts on 17 August and arrived in Liverpool on 27 September with William Good as master.
 (When Agreeable stopped at Trinidad on her way to St Kitts, Hewitt was still her master.)
 She had left Liverpool with 28 crew members and she suffered two crew deaths on her voyage.

-6th enslaving voyage (1807–1808): Captain James Young sailed from Liverpool on 1 January 1807.
+6th voyage transporting enslaved people (1807–1808): Captain James Young sailed from Liverpool on 1 January 1807.
 Agreeable acquired captives at the Congo River.
 She arrived at Trinidad on 21 November with 164 captives, with the principal place of landing being Zion Hill.
 On her way home Agreeable Younghusband, master, stopped at Tobago.
 As she was sailing to Liverpool she captured an American brig sailing from Guadeloupe to America.
 Agreeable took the sloop into St Kitts.
 Agreeable arrived back at Liverpool on 29 May 1808.